 By Russ and Tiña De Maris

-When towing a travel trailer, can you use the cruise control?
-What about an overdrive transmission?
+When towing a travel trailer, should or can you use your cruise control or overdrive?
 These are questions that can puzzle new RVers — and even some veterans.

 Cruise on hills can be a different story.
 We’ve found by our own experience that leaving the cruise control engaged when hill climbing is OK when the grade isn’t real steep.
 On steeper grades the cruise will try to maintain speed, downshifting and eating more fuel.
 If you have a fuel economy gauge in your rig, try using the cruise while hill climbing and see what happens to consumption.
 We often tow up hills with the cruise “off” and holding the accelerator at a given point — this means slowing down, of course, and downshifting where needed, but it pays at the pump.